 Integrates principles of neurology, rehabilitation, pediatrics, and geriatrics.
 Designed to help students acquire cognitive and psychomotor skills in neurologic, pediatric and geriatric rehabilitation.
-Prerequisite: Grade of C+ or higher in PTA 205, PTA 206, PTA 212; grade of P in PTA 209.
+Prerequisite: Grade of C+ or higher in PTA 104 and PTA 105.
 A minimum grade of C+ is required.
 4 credits

-PTA 209 - Physical Therapist Assistant Seminar
+PTA 210 - Physical Therapist Assistant Seminar

 Observation and participation at a physical therapy clinical affiliation site allows students to acquire skill in the application of physical therapy procedures to patients under the direct supervision of a licensed Physical Therapist or Physical Therapist Assistant.
 Eight hours per week at clinical site and one weekly two-hour on-campus seminar.
-Prerequisite: PTA 106, PTA 108, PTA 109.
+Prerequisite: PTA 106, PTA 108, PTA 110.
 Co-requisite: PT 205, PTA 206, PTA 212.
 A writing intensive course.
 This course is graded Pass (P)/Fail (F).
 1 credit